 Why Providence Classical Christian Academy?

 Providence Classical Christian Academy is a non-denominational K-12 school in St. Louis County, MO.
 As the name suggests, Providence provides a classical, Christian education to its students.
-The school is accredited by the North Central Association Commission on Accreditation and School Improvement (NCA CASI), an accreditation division of AdvancED.
+The school is accredited by AdvancED.
 Providence is a member of both the Association of Classical and Christian Schools and the American Classical League.

 Providence Classical Christian Academy (Providence) opened its doors in September 1994 with seven students, two classrooms, one office, and five part-time teachers.
 Under the direction of the three founders, Providence would become the first classical Christian school in St. Louis.